MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/03-discovering-objects.md

 Running  w32time            Windows Time
 ```

-By default, Start-Service doesn't return any results just like the start method of Get-Service, but
+By default, `Start-Service` doesn't return any results just like the start method of `Get-Service`.
-one of the benefits of using a cmdlet instead of a method is that many times the cmdlet offers
+But one of the benefits of using a cmdlet is that many times the cmdlet offers additional
-additional functionality which is not available with a method.
-In the previous example, the PassThru
+functionality that isn't available with a method.
+In the previous example, the **PassThru**
-parameter was specified which causes a cmdlet that doesn't normally produce output, to produce
+parameter was used.
+This causes a cmdlet that doesn't normally produce output, to produce output.

-output.
+Be careful with assumptions about the output of a cmdlet.
+We all know what happens when you assume

-Be careful with assumptions.
-We all know what happens when you assume things.
-I'll retrieve
+things.
+I'll retrieve information about the PowerShell process running on my Windows 10 lab
-information about the PowerShell process running on my Windows 10 lab environment computer.
+environment computer.

 ```powershell
 Get-Process -Name PowerShell